 8. CLEAN THE GREENER WAY: Having guests means that there will be tons of cleaning to do - before they arrive, while they're there and after they leave.
 You will also have to clean while you cook.
 Traditional household cleaners (bleach, etc.) can cause the air inside your home to become polluted with chemicals.
 It is actually easier and cheaper to clean the green way.
 You can try natural alternatives like vinegar, baking soda and water.
 Avoid commercial anti-bacterial products (learn about natural alternatives here) and the biggest hazards: acidic toilet bowl cleaners, air fresheners, oven cleaners, and corrosive drain openers.
 While cleaning, no matter what products you use, be sure to do it safely!
 Open the window, use gloves and keep young kids away from toxic products.
 Dust and vacuum often since dust often contains toxins.
 Wash your hands with plain soap and water -- it's simple and very effective.
 Use a baking soda and water paste instead of commercial oven cleaner.

-For more green, earth-friendly tips, sign up to receive tips, updates, actions and more in your inbox!
+For more earth-friendly tips, sign up to receive tips, updates, actions and more in your inbox!

-Elena White is the founder and editor of Life The Green Way, clean water advocate, and a "rurban" mother.
+Elena Todd is the founder and editor of Life The Green Way, clean water advocate, and a "rurban" mother.
 Learn more about her here and follow her on Twitter at @Lifethegreenway.